Cheesehyvel/magesim-tbc2/readme.md

 Build frontend: `$ npx mix`

 ## Common issues
 Some browsers have issues with WebAssembly when simply opening the file in the browser.
-This is then the url is something like `C://Users/Name/Downloads/magesim-tbc/index.html`.\
+This is when the url is something like `C://Users/Name/Downloads/magesim-tbc/index.html`.\
 To solve this, run the project through a web server.
 If you have Python3 installed you can simply run `$ python3 -m http.server` in the project folder to start a simple web server.